 Causes of Uneven Floors in the House

-The following are the most common causes of uneven floors:
+The following are the most common causes of uneven floors in concrete slab foundation.

 - Soil movement.
 Contracting and expanding soil is dangerous to a building’s foundation.
 In wet conditions, the soil expands, putting extra pressure on the foundation.
 In drought conditions, the soil shrinks, leaving the foundation without support.

 - Improperly compacted soils under your house.
-Before the foundation is laid, the soil under your house should be compacted.
+Before the foundation is poured, the soil under your house should be compacted.
 Settling could occur if the soil is not compacted properly.

 - Settlement can be more pronounced for old homes.
-As the foundation of the home sinks, it drags with it the floor joists, the cripple wall, the mudsill and, eventually, the floor.
+As the foundation of the home sinks, it drags the walls, ceiling, and roof.

-- Poor structural design that creates uneven floors.
+- Poor structural design that leads to uneven floor settling.
 Always hire professionals to guarantee quality workmanship.
 While it may get you a bargain the first time, poor workmanship can end up costing you boatloads of cash down the road.

 - Current building standards dictate that the floors in any room should not slope beyond 1/240th of the room’s width.
-Also, finished floors must not have depressions or ridges greater than ¼-inch as measured parallel to the floor joists.
+Also, finished floors should not have depressions or ridges greater than ¼-inch.

-In most cases, joist damage or floor sill is linked to things such as:
+In most cases, piers and beam joist damage or floor sill is linked to things such as:

 – Rot, excessive moisture, and insect damage on wood